openmovementproject/openmovement/Docs/ax3/ax3-research.md

 ### Raw data equivalence

-Additionally, any available algorithm designed to process raw data might also be used, e.g. from a published descriptions of an approach to handling the raw data, or open source code: [Google Scholar: Accelerometer Analysis](https://scholar.google.com/scholar?q=%22accelerometer%22+%22analysis%22) ...as there is broad equivalence between raw accelerometer sensors for physical activity, as found by, e.g.:
+In addition to [numerous validation studies involving the AX devices](https://scholar.google.com/scholar?q=%28%22Open+Movement%22+%7C+%22Axivity%22%29+%28%22AX3%22+%7C+%22AX6%22%29+%28%22validate%22+%7C+%22validation%22%29), any available algorithm designed to process raw data might also be used, e.g. from a published descriptions of an approach to handling the raw data, or open source code: [Google Scholar: Accelerometer Analysis](https://scholar.google.com/scholar?q=%22accelerometer%22+%22analysis%22) ...as there is broad equivalence between raw accelerometer sensors for physical activity, as found by, e.g.:

    * Ladha, C., Ladha, K., Jackson, D., & Olivier, P. (2013, June).
 Shaker table validation of Open Movement AX3 accelerometer.
 In Ahmerst (ICAMPAM 2013 AMHERST): In 3rd International Conference on Ambulatory Monitoring of Physical Activity and Movement (pp. 69-70).